Heritage News

 We ended the year with our senior celebration where we had a time of blessing seniors by their families.
 We also kicked off beach retreat signups for this year.

-We took 59 students and leaders to snowbird camp for a week beginning on Memorial Day where students learned more about the book of Romans and Gods glory.
-It's always such a huge moment of fun and growth for our students.
+We took 59 students and leaders to Snowbird Camp for a week beginning on Memorial Day.
+Students learned more about the book of Romans and Gods glory.
+It's always such a huge week of fun and growth for our students.

-During June we started having summer hangouts for middle schoolers and summer stories in high school that consists of student testimonies, worship, and hangout time.
+During June we started having summer hangouts for middle schoolers and summer stories in high school consisting of student testimonies, worship, and hangout time.

 We are now gearing up for our beach retreat at the end of July where we will focus on identity and how God sees us.
 We hope that the Beach Retreat will be a great launching pad for the kickoff of encounter at the beginning of August.